 For many people, the choice of where to live is largely dependent on where the work is.
 This creates a challenge for many, as the two don’t always align well.
 Oftentimes, cost of living or lack of available jobs is a huge barrier to people looking for the balance of having a place to call home and a place to support themselves.
 Whereas other industrial cities are separated from the things that families value: strong educational systems, culture, and entertainment, major metro areas in Texas offer it all.

 There are 7 Texas suburbs that made Business Insider’s 2016 List of cities with the best quality of life, and Texas’ 6 largest cities have a cost of living below the national average.
-Add no state income tax and housing that’s 15.5% less expensive than the average per CNBC, it becomes clear why Texas is a favorite for laborers sought out by advanced manufacturing companies.
+Add no state income tax and housing that’s 15.5 percent less expensive than the average per CNBC, it becomes clear why Texas is a favorite for laborers sought out by advanced manufacturing companies.

 Salary also comes into play here.
-For example, someone making $65,000 in Manhattan, New York would be able to live the equivalent lifestyle in Dallas for $27,750, meaning money goes much further.
-In Dallas, as compared to New York, groceries cost 18% less, housing is 83% less, utilities are 23% less, transportation is 22% less, and the cost of health care is lower by 12% (According to CNN Money).
-This, in conjunction with a highly educated workforce, offers a strong draw for advanced manufacturers seeking a specialized workforce without breaking the bank.
+For example, someone making $65,000 in Manhattan, New York, would be able to live the equivalent lifestyle in Dallas for $27,750, meaning money goes much further.
+In Dallas, as compared to New York, groceries cost 18 percent less, housing is 83 percent less, utilities are 23 percent less, transportation is 22 percent less, and the cost of healthcare is lower by 12 percent (according to CNN Money).
+This, in conjunction with a highly educated Texas workforce, offers a strong draw for advanced manufacturers seeking a specialized workforce without breaking the bank.

 Wide Open Spaces, Wider Incentives

 Everyone knows the old adage, “everything’s bigger in Texas.”
 This is especially applicable to the land.
 Texas has an abundance of open space for businesses to build on with plenty of room for expansion.
-According to USA Today, “as of 2011, Texas occupies approximately seven percent of the United States' water and land area.”
+According to USA Today, “as of 2011, Texas occupies approximately 7 percent of the United States' water and land area.”
 Several major advanced technology/manufacturing companies have already made the move to Texas such as Maxim Integrated, Novati, STMicroelectronics, EXFO, Samsung, Toyota, and GM.

 Another strong reason for the movement of these businesses is the incentives, both direct and indirect.
 Dallas is currently ranked 10th on Forbes Best Places for Business and Careers, followed closely by Austin at 11th.
 The cost of doing business in Texas is a large reason for this.
-According to the NY Times, Texas business incentives are the highest in the nation as “Texas gives out more of the incentives than any other state, around $19 billion a year”.
+According to the NY Times, Texas business incentives are the highest in the nation as “Texas gives out more of the incentives than any other state, around $19 billion a year."
 Coupled with the lower cost of living for employees, it makes sense that businesses feel the financial boon of moving to Texas.

 As the rust belt continues to deplete and the manufacturing industry continues to transform, it is important that those seeking to capitalize on the advanced manufacturing space do so with care.
-Advanced manufacturing is a budding, specialized industry that requires the right combination of factors (e.g. a skilled workforce, proper resources, etc.) to be successful.
+Advanced manufacturing is a budding, specialized industry that requires the right combination of factors (e.g., a skilled workforce, proper resources, etc.) to be successful.